-Personal data submitted to us to purchase online tickets and subscribe to our newsletter is transferred to, and stored at a destination outside the European Economic Area.
+Personal data submitted to us to purchase online tickets and subscribe to our newsletter is transferred to and stored at a destination outside the UK and European Economic Area.
 At present it is being transferred, stored and processed in the United States of America.
-These transfers occur via Mailchimp and Eventbrite, which as both Privacy Shield certified, which means they comply with EU data protection legislation (General Data Protection Regulation).
+These transfers occur via Mailchimp and Eventbrite, which as both Privacy Shield certified, which means they comply with the UK General Data Protection Regulation.
 By providing us with your information you agree to such international data transfer and storage in accordance with the terms of this Policy.

 How long we retain your data

 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

 A “cookie” is a small text file, which helps the server to identify your computer but not the individual.
 The cookies help us to make your visitor session a more personal, and enriching experience.
 If you wish not to have this facility you are able to disable cookies using that option in your particular browsers settings.
 Please see our separate Cookies Policy for details.

 Though we make every effort to preserve user privacy, we may need to disclose personal information when required by law wherein we have a good-faith belief that such action is necessary to comply with a current judicial proceeding, a court order or legal process served on our website.